 Square Terminal Hub has three USB ports for optional POS accessories.

-If you’re connecting the EFTPOS terminal to other hardware, you’ll need the Hub for Square Terminal, which costs $49.
-The Hub is also necessary if you need to use an Ethernet connection instead of WiFi.
+If you’re connecting the EFTPOS terminal to other hardware, you’ll need the Hub for Square Terminal for $79.
+The Hub is also necessary if you use an Ethernet connection instead of WiFi.

 Photo: ES, Mobile Transaction